Vidin: Hungarian occupation of Vidin

 In 1365, the Tsardom of Vidin was occupied by Magyar crusaders.
 Under Hungarian rule, the city became known as Bodony, but the occupation was short-lived.
-In 1369, the Bulgarian Empire drove out the Hungarian military, but in 1396 Vidin was occupied by a foreign force again this time being the Ottoman Empire under Bayezid I after the Battle of Nicopolis.
+In 1369, Vladislav I of Wallachia drove out the Hungarian military and, following negotiations, Vidin was restored to Ivan Stratsimir.
+However in 1396 Vidin was occupied by a foreign force again this time being the Ottoman Empire under Bayezid I after the Battle of Nicopolis.

 Ottoman rule

 The Ottomans went on to conquer the despotates of Dobrudzha, Prilep and Velbazhd as well.
 Vidin's independence did not last long.
 In 1396, the Ottomans invaded and turned Vidin into a sandjak.

 The city fell under Austrian occupation in October 1689 during the Great Turkish War.
 Both Austrians and the Ottomans had heavy casualties during the siege.
 The occupation lasted nine months and ended in August 1690.
 Shortly after Vidin's capture, in 19 October 1689 2.500 Muslim men and 1,000 Muslim women from Vidin were deported to Nikopol.
 The Austrians also built a military facility in front of the Vidin citadel, where they placed more than 40 cannons.
 During the construction, a large number of Muslim houses and shops were destroyed.
-Of 3,000 buildings, two hammams, many mosques, shops and coffee shops only 200-300 buildings and several shops survived.
+Of 3,000 buildings, two hammams, many mosques, shops and coffee shops only 200–300 buildings and several shops survived.

 In the late years of Ottoman rule, Vidin was the centre of Ottoman rebel Osman Pazvantoğlu's breakaway state.